Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 1. Antioxidants:

 Oregano is rich in antioxidants, which help the body fight damage caused by free radicals.
-It has a high oxygen radical absorbance capacity (ORAC) of 159,277, making it one of the top antioxidant foods.
+Its high oxygen radical absorbance capacity (ORAC) of 159,277 makes it one of the top antioxidant foods.
 Furthermore, oregano oil contains a high concentration of carvacrol and thymol, two antioxidants that can help prevent cell damage caused by free radicals.

 2. Antibiotic and antibacterial properties: